OmniBTC/DOLA-Protocol/en/README.md

 To meet the demand for lending on long-tail assets, for long-tail assets users are allowed to lend in segregated mode.
 Unlike regular assets, where users must enter segregated mode, long-tail assets can only be used as collateral, can only be borrowed against stablecoin assets and have a debt cap.
 The debt cap allows for good control of risk, thus avoiding a sharp increase in bad debt due to price volatility of long-tail assets.

-Overall, the full-chain lending application builds on the proven practices of the Aave and Compuond protocols, while improving on their shortcomings.
+Overall, the omnichain lending application builds on the proven practices of the Aave and Compuond protocols, while improving on their shortcomings.
 Compared with Aave and Compuond: for users, it enables one-click deposit on chain A and lending operation on chain B, reducing the learning cost for users.
 For the clearer, it reduces the clearing stale cost and reduces MEV. for the protocol, it improves the risk resistance.

 ### 2.2.2 PMM

 PMM is the active market maker algorithm, derived from the DODO protocol.
-Compared to traditional AMM, PMM allows users to make unilateral withdrawals, which fits very well with the full-chain single-coin pool of our protocol.
-By building PMM on top of the full-chain single-coin pool to form a new Dex application, users will have lower slippage and market makers will have lower unearned losses.
+Compared to traditional AMM, PMM allows users to make unilateral withdrawals, which fits very well with the omnichain single-coin pool of our protocol.
+By building PMM on top of the omnichain single-coin pool to form a new Dex application, users will have lower slippage and market makers will have lower unearned losses.
 Inevitably, PMM introduces higher algorithmic complexity, but the algorithmic logic built on top of Sui will effectively reduce additional fee consumption.

 **Marginal Price**